RemiAllio/MitoFinder/metaspades/share/spades/README.md

 SPAdes comes in several separate modules:

--   [BayesHammer](http://bioinf.spbau.ru/en/spades/bayeshammer) – read error correction tool for Illumina reads, which works well on both single-cell and standard data sets.
+-   [BayesHammer](http://bioinf.spbau.ru/en/spades/bayeshammer) &ndash; read error correction tool for Illumina reads, which works well on both single-cell and standard data sets.
--   IonHammer – read error correction tool for IonTorrent data, which also works on both types of data.
+-   IonHammer &ndash; read error correction tool for IonTorrent data, which also works on both types of data.
--   SPAdes – iterative short-read genome assembly module; values of K are selected automatically based on the read length and data set type.
+-   SPAdes &ndash; iterative short-read genome assembly module; values of K are selected automatically based on the read length and data set type.
--   MismatchCorrector – a tool which improves mismatch and short indel rates in resulting contigs and scaffolds; this module uses the [BWA](http://bio-bwa.sourceforge.net) tool \[[Li H. and Durbin R., 2009](http://www.ncbi.nlm.nih.gov/pubmed/19451168)\]; MismatchCorrector is turned off by default, but we recommend to turn it on (see [SPAdes options section](#correctoropt)).
+-   MismatchCorrector &ndash; a tool which improves mismatch and short indel rates in resulting contigs and scaffolds; this module uses the [BWA](http://bio-bwa.sourceforge.net) tool \[[Li H. and Durbin R., 2009](http://www.ncbi.nlm.nih.gov/pubmed/19451168)\]; MismatchCorrector is turned off by default, but we recommend to turn it on (see [SPAdes options section](#correctoropt)).

 We recommend to run SPAdes with BayesHammer/IonHammer to obtain high-quality assemblies.
 However, if you use your own read correction tool, it is possible to turn error correction module off.
 It is also possible to use only the read error correction stage, if you wish to use another assembler.
 See the [SPAdes options section](#pipelineopt). []()

 <a name="sec1.3"></a>
-## SPAdes' performance
+## SPAdes performance

-In this section we give approximate data about SPAdes' performance on two data sets:
+In this section we give approximate data about SPAdes performance on two data sets:

--   [Standard isolate *E. coli*](http://spades.bioinf.spbau.ru/spades_test_datasets/ecoli_mc/); 6.2Gb, 28M reads, 2x100bp, insert size ~ 215bp
+-   [Standard isolate *E. coli*](https://www.ncbi.nlm.nih.gov/sra/?term=ERR008613); 6.2Gb, 28M reads, 2x100bp, insert size ~ 215bp
--   [MDA single-cell *E. coli*](http://spades.bioinf.spbau.ru/spades_test_datasets/ecoli_sc/); 6.3 Gb, 29M reads, 2x100bp, insert size ~ 270bp
+-   [MDA single-cell *E. coli*](http://cab.spbu.ru/files/spades_test_datasets/ecoli_sc/); 6.3 Gb, 29M reads, 2x100bp, insert size ~ 270bp (originally downloaded from [here](http://bix.ucsd.edu/projects/singlecell/nbt_data.html))

 We ran SPAdes with default parameters using 16 threads on a server with Intel Xeon 2.27GHz processors.
 BayesHammer runs in approximately half an hour and takes up to 8Gb of RAM to perform read error correction on each data set.
 Assembly takes about 10 minutes for the *E. coli* isolate data set and 20 minutes for the *E. coli* single-cell data set.
 Both data sets require about 8Gb of RAM (see notes below).
 MismatchCorrector runs for about 15 minutes on both data sets, and requires less than 2Gb of RAM.
 All modules also require additional disk space for storing results (corrected reads, contigs, etc) and temporary files.
 See the table below for more precise values.